slawomir-pryczek/aomei_gen/README.md

 vmware.log                      b562b2eda7c9a7a7837e47986859504a
 ```

 The corruption will ALWAYS be the same, doesn't matter if the backup is made on AMD or on Intel system.
 Doesn't matter what AOMEI Backupper version we're using.
-The resulting set of files is basically runnable, but unusable because all installed apps are crashing or are unstable, when run.
+The resulting set of files is basically runnable, but unusable because all installed apps are crashing, missing data or are unstable, when run.
 Corruption seems to not be contained inside single file, many times I saw that file B got corrupted, when i put specific file A into the backup.
-Even more weird was that file A was backed up and restored correctly, it just affected file's B data.
+Even more weird was that file A was backed up and restored correctly, it just affected file's B data, so maybe there's some overflow in some variable inside the backup/restore code.

 # Reproducing the issue
 Please download all attached files and run the command below in CLI.